OutofAi/LoRAEdit/README.md

 ## 📰 News

+- **[2025.06.15]** Additional edited frames as guidance is now available! 🎉
 - **[2025.06.07]** LoRA-Edit first-frame-guided-editing code is now available! 🎉

 ## Important Notes

-1. Unlike similar video editing techniques such as VACE, we leverage powerful image editing models to edit the first frame, thereby transferring image editing capabilities to video editing.
+1. Unlike video editing techniques such as VACE, our method itself does not provide visual editing capabilities.
+Instead, we leverage powerful image editing models to edit the first frame (or more frames), thereby transferring image editing capabilities to video editing.

 2. Our project currently runs at a moderate speed, taking 30-50 minutes to edit 49 frames on RTX 4090.
 We are actively working on optimizations (A faster version will be available this month).